This article outlines our policy on additional charges and damaged goods.

 Please note, this article is for information purposes only.
 Transport Exchange Group does not mediate additional charges and/or damaged goods disputes.

 You may encounter unexpected delays during a booking.
-This could be anything from waiting times at a pickup or drop-off point, loading/unloading delays, or cancellations.
+This might include, for example, waiting times at a pickup or drop-off point, loading/unloading delays, or cancellations.
 These are scenarios you can't control.

-You do, however, have control over what charges to expect during a booking.
+You do, however, have control over charges you expect to incur during a booking.
 We encourage our members to take the following into account before placing quotes on loads:

 - ULEZ charge (Ultra Low Emission Zone)

 - CAZ (Clean Air Zones)

 In these instances, you may wish to add additional charges to your invoice.

 All delays during pickup or drop-off should be communicated to the load poster.
 As a professional courtesy, we recommend that you do not apply any additional charges for the first 30 minutes of waiting time.

 Any agreements made between the two parties for additional charges should be confirmed in writing.
 This should be within the load notes, or in an email or text.